THE ESTABLISHMENT OF NAMWATER

 - Risk Readiness

 A new business plan was thus developed to attain the above mentioned strategic issues and this ushered into the 3rd phase of NamWater turn-around strategy.
 The planning for the new strategic phase was commenced in April 2015.
-Currently, NamWater has completed crafting the new strategic plan (2019-2023) and its plans are under way for implementation.
+Currently, NamWater has completed crafting the new strategic plan (2019-2023) and plans under way for its implementation.

 OPERATIONS OF THE COMPANY